 For example, by accessing the stock data, the seller can immediately inform a customer if the article he is looking for is available (in the store itself or in another nearby store).

 Also, a better analysis of the data from the loyalty program helps to increase customer satisfaction.
-From this information, your marketing teams can better customize theirs and offer discounts or gifts on the products that the consumer prefers if he or she goes in-store… This will provide the consumer with a special experience during their visit to the store.
+From this information, your marketing team can better customize their offer discounts or gifts on the products that the consumer prefers if he or she goes in-store… This will provide the consumer with a special experience during their visit to the store.